-Reflection pictures in black and white often will look much better than in colour.
+Reflection photography in black and white often looks much better than in color.
 This allows the highlights, shadows, and tones to come together to create an interesting scene.

-There will be many reflection images that will look fantastic in colour, but a higher percentage will look good in black and white.
+Many reflection images will look fantastic in color, but a higher percentage will look good in black and white.

 Experiment with post-producing your pictures in black and white.
 This will help improve both the impact and the interest of the photograph.

 More Reflection Photography Examples